enggsatyamraj/3-column-preview-card-component-main/README.md

 ## Deploying your project

-As mentioned above, there are many ways to host your project for free.
+As mentioned above, there are many ways to host my project for free.
 I have used Github for hosting my website:

 This is the link:-